hse-aml/natural-language-processing/optional/telegram_bot/README.md

-# Chatbot project
+# [Optional] Telegram bot

-This folder contains the starting code for the chatbot project.
+This folder contains the starting code for the optional Telegram bot extension of the project.

+If you want to permanently host your bot, you can follow our [AWS tutorial](../../AWS-tutorial.md).

 ## Troubleshooting